muke101/learnr-solutions/README.md

 8. `Using either a for loop or a while loop, create an empty list and add all the odd numbers to it as your loop counts to 100.
 Print the list after the loop is complete.
 (You may want to use the modulus operator again)`

-9. `Do the above exercise, but use an if statement using a modulus operator to only add the oddnumber to the list if it is a multiple of 3. (hint: you can combine condition checks in the same if statement using ‘and’ and ‘or’ keywords!)`
+9. `Do the above exercise, but use an if statement using a modulus operator to only add the odd number to the list if it is a multiple of 3. (hint: you can combine condition checks in the same if statement using ‘and’ and ‘or’ keywords!)`

 10. `Do the above exercise, but only add the odd number when it is *not* a multiple of 3.`